axel22/axel22.github.com/_posts/2012-11-25-freespeech.md

 The math behind this is simple.

-Rest assured -- in achieving the optimal global social happiness, it's best that some people just don't saying anything at all.
+Rest assured -- in achieving the optimal global social happiness, it's best that some people just don't say anything at all.

 But, if that's so, why is everyone's vote equally important then?
 There is one problem we've overlooked here.